Is your horse’s back sore?

-Your horse’s back is LONG - and it’s attached to a lot of things, like his neck, legs, and your own seat.
+- Your horse’s back is LONG – and it’s attached to a lot of things, like his neck, legs, and your own seat – and your horse’s back may be sore!
 For many horses, they go their whole lives without a single back problem, other horses don’t fare so well.
-Things get complicated for horses when we ride them - and it’s out job to watch out for their comfort and health.
+Things get complicated for horses when we ride them – and it’s our job to watch out for their comfort and health.
 This starts on the ground and continues when you are in the saddle.

 Sometimes a gentle squish along your horse’s spine will create a painful reaction.